isaac-6/biodiscvr/paper/paper.md

 authors:
   - name: Isaac Llorente-Saguer
 orcid: 0000-0002-7612-5331
+corresponding: false # (This is how to denote the corresponding author)
+affiliation: 1 # (Multiple affiliations must be quoted)
+  - name: Neil Oxtoby
+orcid: 0000-0003-0203-3909
 corresponding: true # (This is how to denote the corresponding author)
 affiliation: 1 # (Multiple affiliations must be quoted)
 affiliations: